Truthful Mechanisms for Competing Submodular Processes: Introduction

-In this work we consider a game-theoretic environment in which competing advertisers wish to apply word-of-mouth advertising campaigns to maximize product adoption.
-We present a general submodular assignment problem with negative externalities, which captures most previous models that have been proposed in the literature \cite{Carnes:2007:MIC:1282100.1282167, DBLP:conf/wine/2007/BharathiKS07, springerlink:10.1007/978-3-642-17572-5_48, GoyalK12}.
-Within this framework, we consider the optimization problem faced by a central mechanism that must determine the seed nodes for \emph{each} advertiser, given the number of seed nodes that each advertiser wishes to place in the network.
-The goal of the mechanism is to maximize the overall efficiency of the marketing campaigns, but the advertisers are strategic and may misreport their budget demands to increase their own product adoption rates.
+Crucial to this problem formulation is the way in which influence is modeled by the advertising platform.
+We present a general submodular assignment problem with negative externalities, which captures most previous influence models that have been proposed in the literature \cite{Carnes:2007:MIC:1282100.1282167,DBLP:conf/wine/2007/BharathiKS07,springerlink:10.1007/978-3-642-17572-5_48,GoyalK12}.
+Within this framework, we consider the optimization problem faced by a central mechanism that must determine the seed nodes for \emph{each} advertiser, given the advertisers' budget constraints.
+The goal of the mechanism is to maximize the overall efficiency of the marketing campaigns, but the advertisers are strategic and may underreport their budget demands to increase their own product adoption rates.

 Two points of clarification are in order.
 First, our formulation differs from a line of prior work that studies equilibria of the game in which each advertiser selects their seed set directly \cite{GoyalK12,DBLP:conf/wine/2007/BharathiKS07}.
-Such a game supposes that each advertiser has detailed knowledge of the social network topology, the ability to compute equilibrium strategies, and the power to target arbitrary individuals in the network.
-Our work differs in that we assume that the targeted advertising goes through an intermediary (the social network), whch can perform optimizations on the players' behalf and thereby coordinate their campaigns.
+Such a game supposes that each advertiser has detailed knowledge of the social network topology, the ability to compute or converge to equilibrium strategies, and the power to target arbitrary individuals in the network.
+Our work differs in that we assume that the targeted advertising goes through an intermediary (the social network), which selects seed sets on the players' behalf.